azizhayat37/cherrypicker/README.md

 - Confirm IP address and port are correct

 **"Authentication failed"**
-- Ensure both sides use identical `-key` values
+- Ensure both sides use identical `-s` values
-- Keys are case-sensitive
+- Signatures are case-sensitive
-- No extra spaces in key strings
+- No extra spaces in signature strings

 **"Connection timeout"**
 - Target may be unreachable